holepunchto/blind-peering/README.md

 Same as `addCore`, but is sync (it runs in the background).

+#### `await blindPeering.addAutobase(base, target)`

+Add an autobase to a blind peer.

+`base` is an Autobase instance.

+`target` is an optional key.
+If set, it looks for blind peers 'close' to that key.
+It defaults to the autobase's wakeupCapability key (or the autobase's key if the wakeup capability does not exist).

 #### `blindPeering.addAutobaseBackground(base, target)`

 Add an autobase to a blind peer (runs in the background).